 And it helps to have a few tips to keep in mind when working to identify and overcome transportation management challenges and promote digital control towers as part of the TMS buyer’s journey.

 Capturing accurate real-time data can be a great way to establish benchmarks for facility operations.
 One of the primary goals of any transportation management system is to measure the health of the business and the success of the network.
 Starting with focused benchmarks can make it easier for TMS teams to monitor progress, profits, losses, and overall performance.
 It’s also critical to start with a baseline of where your organization is today.

 2. Look to Both Inbound and Outbound Opportunities for Improvement

-3. Learn From the Experiences of Others in the Industry
+3. Learn From the Challenges solved for Others in the Industry

 4. Identify Core Customer Success Failures and Their Contributing Factors

 Having a clear picture of what consumers want and need when it comes to their shipping and delivery expectations helps with transportation planning.
 Knowing what did and didn’t work and what led to those results will improve management throughout the supply chain.
 That’s critical when determining what your new TMS platform needs as core functionalities.

 Successful transportation management systems rely on strong supply relationships.

 As reported by Inbound Logistics, “While choosing suppliers, the cost is not the only factor.
 What’s more important is to select reliable suppliers.
 This allows you to fulfill your responsibility in delivering the best quality to your customer.”